Admin

 Credit Card Approval Workflows

 Credit card approval workflows let you require one or more designated approvers to review card transactions before they are finalized or synced to your accounting or property management system.
-Use this feature to prevent unauthorized spend, enforce spending policies, and maintain a clear audit trail of who approved each charge.
+Use this feature to prevent unauthorized spend and maintain a clear audit trail of who approved each charge.

 Getting There